pcdavies/DIPC/workshops/dipc/CloudWorkshop_DIPC_200.md

 ![](images/200/image200_11.png)

-9. Click Test Connection then Save
+9. Click Test Connection button then Save

 10. Review Catalog after saving –

-11. Data Entities are harvested and profiled at Connection creation, their popularity is also calculated by reviewing the DB query logs
-Note: This process may take some time (5 minutes or so), the Catalog will show a message when new updates are available
+Note: Data Entities are harvested and profiled at Connection creation, their popularity is also calculated by reviewing the DB query logs.
+This process may take some time (5 minutes or so), the Catalog will show a message when new updates are available

-12. Click an entity – SRC_ORDERS
+11. Click entity – SRC_ORDERS
 You can browse the Catalog pages to find it or you can use the Search bar (search for SRC_ for example)